smithlabcode/preseq/README.txt

 For the most basic usage of lc_extrap to compute the expected yield, use the command:

-  lc_extrap -o yield_estimates.txt input.bed
+  preseq lc_extrap -o yield_estimates.txt input.bed

 If the input file is in .bam format, use the command:

-  lc_extrap -B -o yield_estimates.txt input.bam
+  preseq lc_extrap -B -o yield_estimates.txt input.bam

 The yield estimates will appear in yield_estimates.txt, and will be a column of future experiment sizes in TOTAL_READS, a column of the